Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 ### `jhv.record.set`

-Accepted params:
+Accepted parameters:

 - `mode`
 - `size`

 This is a partial-update message.
-Omitted params leave the existing recording configuration unchanged.
+Omitted parameters leave the existing recording configuration unchanged.
 Invalid strings are warned about and ignored.

 Expected string domains: